-For the construction of these two identical multi-storey steel car parks at the Toulouse Metro stations Argoulets and Balma Gramont the latest technologies were applied.
-Fire protection, cost- efficiency and sustainability were optimized to a maximum.
-Steel structure, composite flooring and perforated façade cladding supplied by ArcelorMittal contribute not only to functionality but also to its architectural design.
+For the construction of these two identical multi-storey steel car parks at the Toulouse Metro stations Argoulets and Balma Gramont, the latest technologies were applied.
+Fire protection, cost- efficiency, and sustainability were optimised to a maximum.
+Steel structure, composite flooring, and perforated facade cladding supplied by ArcelorMittal contribute not only to functionality but also to its architectural design.

-In 2006, the public-transport administration of the city of Toulouse called for a design contest for two new multi-storey car parks in order to increase the capacity of parking spaces in the ground-level car parks at the metro stations Argoulets and Balma Gramont built a few years previously in the course of the extension of the Metro line A. Two identical car parks were built on different locations although not very far from each other.
+In 2006, the public-transport administration of the city of Toulouse called for a design contest for two new multi-storey car parks in order to increase the capacity of parking spaces in the ground-level car parks at the Argoulets and Balma Gramont metro stations that had been built a few years previously in the course of the extension of the Metro Line A. Two identical car parks were built on different locations although not very far from each other.

 A modern, efficient steel car park

-The steel solution for the structures, floors, and façades proved to be successful, as it responded to all these project requirements.
-It is innovative, not only in architectural aspects, but also from an engineering point of view, as it takes advantage of the new safety assurance methods in the case of fire in accordance with European regulations.
+The steel solution for the structures, floors, and facades proved to be successful, as it responded to all of the project requirements.
+It is innovative, not only in architectural aspects, but also from an engineering point of view, as it takes advantage of the new safety assurance methods in the event of fire in accordance with European regulations.

 The use of steel in multi-storey car parks offers many advantages: optimum availability of spaces for users thanks to the wide spans and reduced overall dimensions of the load-bearing structures, economy and speed of execution thanks to the lightness and prefabrication of the components, and the possibility of formal choices adding an air of architectural elegance.